ohsehun20210607/ohsehun20210607/README.md

 ### Welcome to sehun's Github Story!  👋
-👨‍🎓
+👨‍🎓 Most people say.
+We need to show new technology and unique technology.
+Rather than creating something out of nothing, I think we should put our own colors on the techniques that have already been made.
+KEEP TRYING.
+It is the way I make my life.

 If anyone who visits my website first, plz go to the TIL Repository and try to click Embedded section!
 You can see how I am studying and what kind of skills that I've learned.

 Please visit ohsehunportfolio.com for looking around sehun's portfolio.
 You can see my life and work that i've done.
 It will be renewled, but hope you enjoy my trip.

-If you have any questions, feel free to contact me (tpsk4270@naver.com) !
+🍭 If you have any questions, feel free to contact me (tpsk4270@naver.com) !
 Thank you

-🍭 Currently Studying

-Emebedded :

 <!--
 **sehunOoh/sehunOoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.